CSS Transitions and Animations

 }

-property sets which
+The transition-property property sets which

 property the transition effects.
 In this case, it is set

-, so whenever the scale
+to scale, so whenever the scale

 property changes, it animates between the old and new values

-for the duration specified in transition
+for the duration specified in transition, 2

 seconds in this case.